mmgen/mmgen-wallet/doc/wiki/cmds/command-help-txbump.md

   -q, --quiet            Suppress warnings; overwrite files without prompting -s, --send             Sign and send the transaction (the default if seed
                          data is provided)
+  -T, --txhex-idx N      Send only part ‘N’ of a multi-part transaction.
+                         Indexing begins with one.
   -v, --verbose          Produce more verbose output -W, --allow-non-wallet-swap Allow signing of swap transactions that send funds
                          to non-wallet addresses